 1. AI Systems We Use

-1.2 Conversation Analysis
+1.2 Chunk Analysis

-- Script compliance scores
+- Script compliance scores per conversation segment

 - Violation flags and improvement suggestions